yli3/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 We now turn again to the question of missing values.
 In the original dataset, there were `2304` `NA` values.
-By omitting these from calculations, it's possible that our results were biased.
+By omitting these from calculations, it's possible that our results became .
 What kind of biases, and what might we do about them?

 First, let's try to see where our `NA` values are occurring by counting how many there are for each date that contains at least one `NA` value: